herrbischoff/awesome-macos-command-line/README.md

 If you want to contribute, you are highly encouraged to do so.
 Please read the [contribution guidelines](contributing.md).

+For more terminal shell goodness, please also see this list's sister list [Awesome Command Line Apps](https://github.com/herrbischoff/awesome-command-line-apps).

 ## Table of Contents

 - [Appearance](#appearance)